The Best Way to Travel: Solo, With Friends, or With a Tour?

 • Depending on your travel companion, questions of cost and money may cause complications.

-• You’ll have much less privacy and less down time, especially if you’re sharing small accommodations.
+• You’ll have much less privacy and less downtime, especially if you’re sharing small accommodations.

-Travel With a Tour
+Pros and Cons of Travel With a Tour

 As far as traveling with tours goes, here are the pros and the cons: